medeiros/medeiros.github.io/_posts/2023-10-20-Arch-Linux-Installation-And-Minimalistic-Setup.md

 workspace $ws10 output eDP-1
 ```

-> If the external monitor is connected, all workspaces will be bound to that
+> If an external monitor is connected, all workspaces will be bound to that
 monitor.
 But the laptop monitor still exists and it need a workspace as well.
 That is why I configured the last workspace (10) to bind only to the laptop
 monitor (eDP-1), even if the external monitor is connected.
 But if I choose